 People don’t realize that what was happening on the French side of town was exciting to a whole group of Anglos at the time,” said Simon.
 “My favourite character of that time was Malcolm Reid, a journalist in the 70’s who wrote about Francophone Montreal.
 He wrote this wonderful book about the Shouting Sign Painters.
 It’s a fabulous book about how the poets and songwriters were transferring the identity of the city and how exciting that was for English Montrealers to watch.”

-Once my Montrealer profile is online, I’ll link to it, but in the meantime, I highly recommend that readers who understand French watch Simon’s bilingual speech called “The Flow of Languages, the Grace of Cultures.”
+I highly recommend watching Simon’s bilingual acceptance speech called “The Flow of Languages, the Grace of Cultures.”

 My profile of longtime LaSalle borough mayor Manon Barbe appears on page 1 of yesterday’s (March 14) City Edition of the Suburban.